 Cooper usually sets up his Nottingham Forest team in a 3-4-1-2.
 Which looks like a 5-3-2 without the ball and often like 3-4-3 with the ball.
 His players are very comfortable with on field positional interchanges.
 Especially in the final 3rd.

-What is remarkable about Cooper’s Forest is that they are the best counter-attacking side in the league.
+What was remarkable about Cooper’s Forest is that they were the best counter-attacking side in the league.
 They move the ball extremely incisively.
 Without the ball, they look to cramp the centre of the park to leave space for the wing-backs to cause havoc on the flanks.
-The rampaging Spence and Colback have been essential cogs to Nottingham Forest’s counterattacks.
+The rampaging Spence and Colback were essential cogs to Nottingham Forest’s counterattacks.
+Without Djed Spence, that could take a hit.
+Forest would hope new signing Neco Williams hits the ground running.

 Nottingham Forest under Cooper have shown the tactical versatility to combine their possession game and counter-attacking ability to become one of the most complete teams in the league.